Can I Eat Expired Soy Sauce Opened?

 What are the food safety risks?

 Soy Sauce Opened can pose the risk of contamination by bacteria such as Clostridium botulinum if not stored properly.
-To prevent foodborne illness, ensure the bottle is tightly sealed after each use, store in a cool, dry place, and avoid cross-contamination with other foods.
+To reduce the risk of foodborne illness, ensure the bottle is tightly sealed after each use, store in a cool, dry place, and avoid cross-contamination with other foods.
 High-risk scenarios include leaving the bottle open for extended periods or exposing it to sunlight and heat.

 What are some pro storage tips?